 The ALIF procedure is performed under general anesthesia with the patient lying face up on an operating table.
 The surgeon makes an incision on the side of the abdomen near the affected area.
 The muscles of the back and the nerves do not need to be moved from this approach.
 The injured disc and any bone spurs or other debris are removed.
 A bone graft or some bone morphogenetic protein (BMP), an FDA-approved substance that helps to stimulate bone growth, is then attached to connect the affected discs.
 Any necessary devices to ensure spinal stability as the vertebrae fuse are also implanted.

 BMP, discovered in the 1960s, is a protein extract found naturally in the body which can also be created artificially.
 Its use represents an advancement over previous surgeries, since in assists bone fusion and often eliminates the need for either extracting a bone graft from the patient or using a donor bone graft.

 Recovery From ALIF

 Patients usually have a smooth recovery from ALIF.
-After the procedure, they normally remain in the hospital for 3 to 5 days and are able to resume their activities after 6 to 8 weeks.
-Patients are advised to avoid bending and stretching for 8 weeks and may be restricted from strenuous exercise for a somewhat longer period, depending on their particular circumstances.
+After the procedure, they normally remain in the hospital for 3 to 5 days and can resume their activities after 6 to 8 weeks.
+Patients are advised to avoid bending and stretching for 8 weeks and may be restricted from strenuous exercise for a somewhat longer period, depending on their circumstances.
 Patients have to refrain from driving for as long as they require prescribed pain medication.
 ALIF carries the same risks as other surgical procedures, including risks of excessive bleeding, damage to adjacent tissue, breathing difficulties and adverse reactions to anesthesia or medications.